build-on-aws/amazon-bedrock-quick-start/README.md

 This will demonstrate how RAG augments foundation models by retrieving and incorporating external data into the generated content.

-**Note:** As of 9/28, this example only works with [Python 3.9](https://github.com/langchain-ai/langchain/issues/9117) due to LangChain compatibility issues.

 ## Security

 See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.